 After a prolonged famine in new entries to the comedy hall of fame, a saviour has arrived and he’s serving up a feast

-This, of course, involves larger questions about what is art, what is comedy, and who, if anyone, can judge it, and is perhaps the subject of another post.
+This naturally entails larger questions about what is art, what is comedy, and who, if anyone, can judge it, and is perhaps the subject of another post.
 But Wikipedia, for one, is bursting with long lists of Victorian novelists no one has ever heard of, and yet who provided solace and entertainment to millions in their time, only to be horribly consigned to cultural and historical invisibility.
 Some rise again, but most don’t.

 I grew up listening to BBC Radio 4.
-Especially its comedy, which they slotted in periodically through the week, between seemingly endless news, news quizes, and news reviews.
-On Friday evenings, for example, at 6.30pm, my fish fingers were often accompanied by the grandiloquent rants and insolent ravings of the mercurial Kenneth Williams, on the still running Just a Minute; I sniggered over my bangers and mash at the croaking voice of Eric Pode in the eccentric show The Burkiss Way; or retched over my vomit-inducing knuckles of oxtail while listening to the highly inventive Radio Active.
+Especially its comedy, which they slotted in periodically through the week, between seemingly endless news, news quizes and news reviews.
+On Friday evenings, for example, at 6.30pm, my fish fingers were often accompanied by the grandiloquent rants and insolent ravings of the mercurial Kenneth Williams, on the still-running Just a Minute; I sniggered over my bangers and mash at the croaking voice of Eric Pode in the eccentric show The Burkiss Way; or retched over my vomit-inducing knuckles of oxtail while listening to the highly inventive Radio Active.
 More recently, I followed On the Hour, and Radio Shuttleworth.
 All good stuff.

 But, and it’s a massive but, since those early halcyon days of my childhood love of Radio 4 comedy, in the last ten or fifteen years something awful has happened.
 Radio 4 comedy has ceased to be comedy.
 It is not funny.
 For one, the editors tried, and do still largely try, to serve up comedy five times a week.
 At least.
 This is not possible.
 There aren’t enough quality writers or performers to achieve such a thing.
 But more importantly, qualitatively, we are swamped with comedy game shows populated by mediocre talents, or by unoriginal formats with poor writing.
-If that isn’t enough, there seems to be an unwritten rule that if one says something against the Conservative Party in a certain tone of voice, or just generally rails against the evils of the Right in a half-liberal manner, it is naturally and hilariously funny (The Now Show; The News Quiz).
+If that isn’t enough, there seems to be an unwritten rule that if one says something against the Conservative Party in a certain tone of voice, or just generally rails against the evils of the Right, it is naturally and hilariously funny (The Now Show; The News Quiz).
 It isn’t.
 It isn’t even satire.
-It’s lazy, predictable and shows none of the skill, subtlety and rawness that help carve Coogan’s, Shuttleworth’s, Morris’s names into the annals of greatness, for example.
+It’s lazy, predictable and shows none of the skill, subtlety and rawness that help carve Coogan’s, Shuttleworth’s, Morris’s names into the annals of greatness.

 But I now frequently hurl myself at the radio to turn it off, if only to save a penny of electricity while giving my ears a rest from such appalling efforts at comedy.
-Particularly gruesome are Mitch Benn’s ‘songs’ on The Now Show – songs, I must add, by a man who cannot sing for toffee and whose lyrics must have been knocked up two minutes before the show, possibly by a monkey.
+Particularly grim are Mitch Benn’s ‘songs’ on The Now Show – songs, I must add, by a man who cannot sing for toffee and whose lyrics must have been knocked up two minutes before the show, possibly by a monkey.
 And recently the BBC had the gall to produce a series of one-off shows called 15 Minute Musical.
 Each were written, I think, by different writers, but achieved such a uniformity of unfunniness, I did actually think about wasting my time writing to the BBC.
 Again, they were actually really hard to listen to.
 Painful.
 What this debacle in the state of British radio comedy says about our current society at large, if anything, I shudder to think.
 Are we really unable to produce funny people on radio anymore?

 Thankfully – and this is my point – the answer is yes.
 Of course, Coogan is very much still about.
 But a rare and deeply funny saviour has come amongst us.
 And here I must confess: I often lie awake at night in the dark, crying.